LilFroggy/BingoHelper-Guide-Creation-Process/globalStepProperties/waypoint.md

     "list": [ // array of waypoints that are displayed one at a time { // waypoint #1
-            "text": "Wheat", // name of waypoint #1 "position": [ // array with location for waypoint #1
-                42, // x-coordinate for waypoint #1
+            "text": "Wheat", // name of waypoint #1 "position": [ location array for waypoint #1 42, // x-coordinate for waypoint #1
                 70, // y-coordinate for waypoint #2
                 -123 // z-coordinate for waypoint #2